pathminder/pathminder.github.io/_classes/psychic-warrior-pathwalker.md

   - name: maneuvers
     levels: [1]
     text: |
       A pathwalker begins his career with knowledge of three martial maneuvers.
 The pathwalker knows the Sleeping Goddess discipline and may select any two additional disciplines from the following list: Broken Blade, Iron Tortoise, Mithral Current, Piercing Thunder, Primal Fury, Scarlet Throne, Solar Wind, Tempest Gale, and Thrashing Dragon.
 The pathwalker's known disciplines will determine which warrior paths he may select as he makes his journey to martial perfection, selecting one to be his primary path and the second discipline path as his secondary at the appropriate level.
 He also gains the skill associated to that discipline as a class skill.
 Once he knows a maneuver, he must ready it before he can use it (see Maneuvers Readied, below).
 A maneuver usable by a pathwalker is considered an extraordinary ability unless otherwise noted in its description.
 His maneuvers are not affected by spell resistance, and he does not provoke attacks of opportunity when he initiates one.
 He learns additional maneuvers at higher levels, as shown above.
-The pathwalker must meet a maneuver’s prerequisite to learn it.
+The pathwalker must meet a maneuver's prerequisite to learn it.

       Upon reaching 4th level, and at every even numbered psychic warrior level after that, he can choose to learn a new maneuver in place of one he already knows.
 In effect, the pathwalker loses the old maneuver in exchange for the new one.
 The pathwalker need not replace the old maneuver with a maneuver of the same level.
 He can choose a new maneuver of any level he likes, as long as he observes his restriction on the highest-level maneuvers he knows.
 The pathwalker can swap only a single maneuver at any given level.
-A pathwalker’s primary initiator attribute is Wisdom, and each pathwalker level is counted as a full initiator level.
+A pathwalker's primary initiator attribute is Wisdom, and each pathwalker level is counted as a full initiator level.

       *Maneuvers Readied:* A pathwalker can ready all three of his three starting maneuvers, but as he advances in level and learns more maneuvers, he must choose which maneuvers to ready.
 He readies his maneuvers by meditating or performing weapon drills for 10 minutes.
 The maneuvers he chooses remain readied until he decides to repeat this again and change them.
 Pathwalkers do not need to sleep or be well rested to ready their maneuvers; any time he spends 10 minutes in meditation, he can change his readied maneuvers.
 He begins an encounter with all readied maneuvers unexpended, regardless of how many times he may have already used them since he chose them.
 When the pathwalker initiates a maneuver, he expends it for the current encounter, so each of his readied maneuvers can be used once per encounter (until they are recovered, see below).